JeffGiroux/ericom-cipa-compliance/README.md

 # ZTEdge CIPA Compliance

 ## To Do -- WORK IN PROGRESS
-1. output CSV file to be used as an import file within the UI
+1. error checks for policy conflicts
-2. later...update code to have python call API to create policies automatically
+2. create output CSV file to be used in Tenant UI "import policy"

 ## Contents